abnerAlexis/AppiumJavaMobileTesting/README.md

 Add JUnit or Testng  from https://mvnrepository.com/

-Desired capabilities in a method;
+Setting Desired Capabilities in a method;

 public static void appiumTest() {